 The western honeybee is perhaps the most popular species, having been domesticated primarily for honey and pollination.
 The other popular strain is the Eastern honey bee found in South Asia.
 Many other types of honeybees are kept for pollination purposes.

 Habitat for Bees

-The honeybees are quite unique when compared to other sub species of bees.
+The honeybees are quite unique when compared to other subspecies of bees.
 They instinctively store a lot of honey and thus require favorable conditions that foster their activity.
 The Smith beehive is well-designed to cater for honeybee requirements.
-It is one of the hives that provides the desired condition honey production and storage.
-The Smith beehive can be positioned close to the flowers, so that the bees can easily access the nectar and pollen.
+It is one of the hives that provides the desired condition for honey production and storage.
+The Smith beehive can be positioned close to the flowers so that the bees can easily access the nectar and pollen.
 This also helps conserve energy that would have been used for moving through large distances.
-Instead this can be channelled to other productive tasks within the colony.
+Instead, this can be channelled to other productive tasks within the colony.

-The Smith beehive is design is minimalistic or compact, making the task of bees during the winter season much easier.
-This leads to a much healthier and energetic honey thus leading to production of quality honey.
+The Smith beehive’s design is minimalistic or compact, making the task of bees during the winter season much easier.
+This leads to a much healthier and more energetic honey thus leading to the production of quality honey.